cestinger/knowledge-map/readme.md

 Will be a proper tool for thought with global network attached.

-Previous attempt can be seen at [learn-anything.xyz](https://learn-anything.xyz) but we will replace the code soon.
+Previous attempt can be seen at [learn-anything.xyz](https://learn-anything.xyz) and will be replaced as soon as we have first good build out.

+Global data alongside user data will be preserved.

+Global data will move into the new database and user data will be loaded on demand but currently LA doesn't have that many active users so it's not a concern.
+Focus is on making incredible application.
+[Reflect](https://reflect.app) is our inspiration in many ways.

 ## Setup